 Decision: The decision will be made by the board of the Finnish Physical Society based on their own evaluation and received recommendations.

 Prize: The prize is 1000 EUR and one year of free membership of the Finnish Physical Society.
 Prize can be also divided, if the board considers it justified.
 The prize will be awarded at Physics Days.
 The winners will be announced personally.

 2018: Lauri Niemi (University of Helsinki; Dimensional reduction in the study of the electroweak phase transition) and Olli Ahlstedt (University of Tampere; Elektronirakenteen tiheysfunktionaaliteoriaan perustuvat simulaatiot vedyn adsorptiolle Pt-Ni nanoklustereiden pinnoilla).
 Link

 2017: Risto Ojajärvi (University of Jyväskylä; Electron-phonon interaction in flat-band superconductivity).
 Link

-2016: Erkka Lumme (University of Helsinki; Determination of the solar photospheric electric field for modelling of the coronal magnetic field and CMEs) and Matias Säppi (University of Helsinki; Aspects of Quantum Chromodynamics at Finite Density).
+2016: Erkka Lumme (University of Helsinki; Determination of the solar photospheric electric field for modelling of the coronal magnetic field and CMEs) and Saga Säppi (University of Helsinki; Aspects of Quantum Chromodynamics at Finite Density).
 Link

 2015: Ari-Pekka Honkanen (University of Helsinki; Pallotaivutettujen kideanalysaattorien röntgendiffraktio-ominaisuudet).
 Link